-The office is led by Robin Kroll, MD, a recognized leader in women’s healthcare and research.
+The office is led by our Co-Medical Directors Ashley Fuller, MD, FACOG and Rebecca Dunsmoor-Su, MD, MSCE, FACOG, recognized leaders in women’s healthcare and research.

 Clinical research site specializing in women’s health issues.
-Over the past two decades, Robin Kroll, MD has served as a Principal Investigator for over 200 phase II, III and IV studies.
+Over the past two decades, our site has conducted over 200 phase II, III and IV studies.

 Help Others in Need

 Through our Research with a Mission program, we make anonymous donations to charitable organizations on behalf of each volunteer who participates in a clinical research study.

 Our site is located in Seattle, Washington, covering a diverse population of potential patients.

 Learn more about your condition, receive access to new treatments, and help your community!
 Browse & Apply for currently enrolling clinical trials in Seattle, Washington.
 Or sign up to receive more information about Future Studies.

 Sign Up for Future Studies!

 Complete this form if you are interested in participating in our research studies.
 We will contact you with more information about any studies you would like to learn about.